Dyslexia in Children

 Is it possible to correct dyslexia?

 When a child is diagnosed with dyslexia from a young age and is able to get a jump-start on a personalized intervention program, they have a much better chance at developing alternative strategies that will help them adapt to the learning system.
 In our early years, the brain has more plasticity, and is more prone to developing new brain cells, so the earlier that we use tools to help us strengthen the neural connections associated to language processing, the more methods we will learn to compensate for the deteriorated functions.

 An early intervention will also help prevent other secondary emotional disorders related to dyslexia.

-If you think someone may be dyslexic, have them see a specialist to do diagnostic tests, which will help detect any alterations and offer specific training to help them improve the cognitive skills used in language.
+If you think someone may be dyslexic, have them see a specialist to do diagnostic tests, which will help detect any alterations and offer a training program to help them improve the cognitive skills used in language.
 The person may also be affected on a cognitive level and show a lack of attention, problems with working memory and short-term memory, processing speed, and other important daily skills.

 One of the intervention programs available for learning disorders is CogniFit.
 A team of neurologists and cognitive psychologists specialized in neurodevelopmental disorders and cognition helped with the design of our brain games to treat dyslexia.
 These exercises are adapted to the specific needs of each person, and are designed to strengthen the connection between the neural networks used in language processing.
 People with dyslexia who train their brain with CogniFit boost their executive functions, their ability to detect errors, working memory, and reaction speed, which noticeably improved reading fluency, writing, and the ability to comprehend and learn.

 Thompson HJ, Demiris G, Rue T, Shatil E, Wilamowska K, Zaslavsky O, Reeder B. - Telemedicine Journal and E-health Date and Volume: 2011 Dec;17(10):794-800.
 Epub 2011 Oct 19.